+41 44 450 10 64 info@adjumed.com

 99|12.04.2014|123456|0|1|0|165|1

-• A case is described by the combination of clinic number, date of admission and patient number
+• a case is defined by the combination of clinic number, entry date and patient number

-• In the above example, the first line contains information on the case, the second line contains information on the operation and the third line contains information on the intervention part.
+• in the example above, the first line contains information on the case, the second line contains information on the operation and the third line contains information on the intervention part.
 In the fourth line you can see the second operation code of the first part of the first operation.
 In the second last line you can see the first OP code of the second part of the second operation.
 And in the last line you see the sex of the first child.

 (Example: AQC0042.00 for the year 2000 of clinic number 42)